LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 ``RAJA::forall`` are:

   * ``RAJA::kernel`` requires a tuple of iteration spaces, one for each level in a loop nest, whereas ``RAJA::forall`` takes exactly one iteration space
   * ``RAJA::kernel`` can accept multiple lambda expressions to express different parts of a kernel body, whereas ``RAJA::forall`` accepts exactly one lambda expression

-Also, ``RAJA::kernel`` execution policies are more complicated than those for ``RAJA::forall``, which essentially represent the kernel execution environment only. ``RAJA::kernel`` execution policies enable complex compile time algorithm transformations to be done without changing the kernel code.
-Some examples of this will be shown in the following exercises.
-Please see :ref:`loop_elements-kernelpol-label` for more information.
+  * ``RAJA::kernel`` execution policies are more complicated than those for ``RAJA::forall``. ``RAJA::forall`` policies essentially represent the kernel execution back-end only. ``RAJA::kernel`` execution policies enable complex compile time algorithm transformations to be done without changing the kernel code.

+The following exercises illustrate the most common features of ``RAJA::kernel`` execution policies.
+Please see :ref:`loop_elements-kernelpol-label` for more information about other capabilities ``RAJA::kernel`` provides.

 An alternative to ``RAJA::kernel`` is the ``RAJA::expt::launch`` template, which takes a ``RAJA::expt::Grid`` type argument for